 Ingredients for American Baking in Paris

-Although we can’t expect things to be like ‘back home’, many of us do miss certain things and for us bakers, it’s often a challenge to adapt to new ingredients or ones that behave differently than what we’re used to.
+Although we can’t expect things to be like ‘back home’, many of us do miss certain things that we are used to in American recipes.
+While French has wonderful ingredients, for bakers, it can be a challenge to adapt to new ingredients or ones that behave differently than what we’re used to.
 Here’s a list of commonly used baking ingredients and where you can find them, or what you can use in their place.
+Happy baking!

 Buttermilk, Heavy Cream, and Sour Cream